Ghaseti Begum: Early life

 Ghaseti Begum was the eldest daughter of Nawab Alivardi Khan, the Nawab of Bengal, and Princess Sharfunnisa, the paternal aunt of Mir Jafar.
 Her paternal grandfather was Mirza Muhammad Madani, who was of either Arab or Turkic descent, the son of a foster-brother of the Mughal emperor Aurangzeb.
 Her paternal grandmother belonged to the Turkic Afshar tribe of Khorasan.
 Through her, she was a relative of Shuja-ud-Din Muhammad Khan, the two having shared a common ancestor in Nawab Aqil Khan.

 Ghaseti Begum married her paternal cousin, Nawazish Muhammad Khan, who was the Naib Nazim of Dhaka.
 Being childless, the couple adopted Ikram ud-Daulah, the son of her younger sister Amina Begum.
 But Ikram ud-Daulah died of smallpox at a young age.
 Soon after Nawazish Muhammad also died from grief.
 Ghaseti Begum inherited vast wealth from her husband.

 Conspiracy against Siraj ud-Daulah

 After the death of Nawab Alivardi Khan, Ghaseti Begum tried to enthrone Shaukat Jang, the son of her second sister Maimuna Begum.
-But Siraj ud-Daulah managed to ascend to the power of Bengal.
-Eventually she secretly conspired against him with the help of Mir Jafar, the chief of Alivardi Khan's army, along with the merchants Omichund and Jagat Seth.
+But court officials did not agree with her as there was a rumour that Shaukat Jang was the illegitimate son of Maimuna and Rajballabh Sen. Due to this, Siraj ud-Daulah managed to ascend to the power of Bengal.
+Eventually she secretly conspired against Siraj with the help of Mir Jafar, the chief of Alivardi Khan's army, along with Rajballabh Sen, and the merchants Omichund and Jagat Seth.